pip-services/pip-services-docs/content/en/toolkit/recipes/mongodb_persistence_basic/_index.md

 ##### Pre-requisites

-To use the MongoDbPersistence component we need to include it first.
+To use the MongoDbPersistence component we need to insert it first.
 This can be done with the following command:

 {{< tabsection >}}
    Not available